Image Slider

 Is there a dress code for cocktail bars in Kyoto?

 Some Kyoto cocktail bars may have a dress code, but the majority are pretty relaxed.
-However, so that you feel comfortable in this stylish settings, we’d recommend avoiding anything too casual, like sandals and shorts.
+However, avoid overly casual attire like sandals or shorts.
+A smart jacket will elevate your look.

 Are reservations required for cocktail bars in Kyoto?